Shane MacGowan: 1992–2005: Shane MacGowan and the Popes

-2001–2014: Return to The Pogues
+2001–2014: Return to the Pogues

 The Pogues and MacGowan reformed for a sell-out tour in 2001 and each year from 2004 to 2009 for further tours, including headline slots at Guilfest in England and the Azkena Rock Festival in the Basque Country.
-In May 2005, MacGowan rejoined The Pogues permanently.
-That same year, The Pogues re-released "Fairytale of New York" to raise funds for the Justice For Kirsty Campaign and Crisis at Christmas.
-The single was the best-selling festive-themed single of 2005, reaching number 3 in the UK Charts that year.
+In May 2005, MacGowan rejoined the Pogues permanently.
+That same year, the Pogues re-released "Fairytale of New York" to raise funds for the Justice For Kirsty Campaign and Crisis at Christmas.
+The single was the best-selling Christmas-themed single of 2005, reaching number 3 in the UK Charts that year.

-In 2006, he was voted 50th in the NME Rock Heroes List.
-He has been seen many times with The Libertines and Babyshambles singer Pete Doherty.
-MacGowan has joined Babyshambles on stage.
-Other famous friends include Johnny Depp, who starred in the video for "That Woman's Got Me Drinking", and Joe Strummer, who referred to MacGowan as "one of the best writers of the century" in an interview featured on the videogram release "Live at the Town And Country Club" from 1988.
-Strummer occasionally joined MacGowan and The Pogues on stage (and briefly replaced MacGowan as lead singer after his sacking from the band).
-He has also worked with Nick Cave and joined him on stage.
+In 2006, he was seen many times with the Libertines and Babyshambles singer Pete Doherty; on occasions MacGowan joined Babyshambles on stage.
+Other famous friends included Johnny Depp, who appeared in the video for "That Woman's Got Me Drinking", and Joe Strummer, who referred to MacGowan as "one of the best writers of the century" in an interview featured on the videogram release "Live at the Town and Country Club" from 1988.
+Strummer occasionally joined MacGowan and the Pogues on stage (and briefly replaced MacGowan as lead vocalist after his sacking from the band).
+He also worked with Nick Cave and joined him on stage.

-MacGowan is the subject of several books and paintings.
-In 2000, Tim Bradford used the title Is Shane MacGowan Still Alive? for a humorous book about Ireland and Irish culture.

-Shaman Shane — The Wounded Healer by Stephan Martin brands Shane as a latter-day London-Irish spirit-raiser and exorcist.
-This commentary is found in the book Myth of Return — The Paintings of Brian Whelan and Collected Commentaries.
-London Irish artist Brian Whelan paints MacGowan (for example Boy From The County Hell), his works are featured on MacGowan's official website, and is also the illustrator of The Popes Outlaw Heaven cover.

-About his future with The Pogues, in a 24 December 2015 interview with Vice magazine, when the interviewer asked whether the band were still active, MacGowan said: "We're not, no," saying that, since their 2001 reunion happened, "I went back with [The] Pogues and we grew to hate each other all over again," adding: "I don't hate the band at all — they're friends.
+About his future with the Pogues, in a 24 December 2015 interview with Vice magazine, when the interviewer asked whether the band were still active, MacGowan said: "We're not, no", saying that, since their 2001 reunion happened, "I went back with [the] Pogues and we grew to hate each other all over again", adding: "I don't hate the band at all – they're friends.
 I like them a lot.
 We were friends for years before we joined the band.
 We just got a bit sick of each other.
 We're friends as long as we don't tour together.
 I've done a hell of a lot of touring.
 I've had enough of it."